Dealing With Dotted Lines in Your Org Chart

 If an employee has a dotted line manager it means that, in addition to reporting to their direct manager, they also report indirectly to a secondary manager or supervisor (who may be in another team).

-This which is what we call a dotted line reporting relationship, and the term "dotted line" refers to the lines on an organizational chart diagram.
+This which is what we call a dotted line reporting relationship, and the term "dotted line" refers to the lines on an organizational chart.

-What Does a Dotted Line Mean on an Org Chart Diagram?
+What Does a Dotted Line Mean on an Org Chart?

 A dotted line on an organizational chart diagram indicates that an indirect or secondary relationship of authority or responsibility exists between the two positions or people that the lines are connected to.